Gene Hackman as Jimmy “Popeye” Doyle, gruff NYPD narcotics detective

 Popeye’s second tie is busier (or “frantic”, as Roger Moore’s Bond would describe it) with a salmon, pink, and white pattern of intercrossing stripes.
 Finally, the third tie worn with the suit is plain dark red.

 He wears two pairs of brown shoes with the suit.
 The first pair seen are the same light brown suede 2-eyelet chukka boots that he wears in the famous chase sequence with his pea coat.
-When he spiffs up for the bar room raid, he wears a pair of well-worn dark brown leather plain toe bluchers.
+When he spiffs up for the bar room raid, he wears a pair of well-worn dark burgundy leather plain toe bluchers.
 He always wears high black cotton socks, ignoring the standard sartorial practice of matching socks to trousers… not that he’s the type who would care about that anyway.

 He carries his 2″-barreled Colt Detective Special .38 on a dark brown leather ankle holster, strapped to the outside of his right ankle.